jonvis23/dsc-phase-1-project/README.md

 In this project, I have analyzed, cleaned, and interpreted data to provide recommendations on the types of movies Microsoft should consider producing for the launch of their new movie studio.<br>

 The main criteria utilized to assess success in this endeavor are the 'total gross sales,' which encompass both the domestic box office gross and the foreign box office gross.<br>
-The genres of movie with the highest total gross sales are:<br>
+The genres of movie with the highest total gross income are:<br>

 >- Sci-Fi
 >- Adventure
 >- Animation
 <br>
 - The most prevalent genres among the released movies are drama, comedy, and action.
-- Based on the available dataset, the popularity and success of a genre can be determined by considering either the genre's average rating or its total gross income.
+- Based on the available dataset, the popularity and success of a genre can be determined by considering either the genre's average rating or its total gross income.<br>
 - Documentary, biography, and sport genres have the highest average rating, while Sci-Fi, adventure, animation, and action genres have the highest total gross income.
 Interestingly, despite having the highest average rating, documentary and biography genres generate very low income.
-There appears to be no clear relationship between total gross income and average rating.
+There appears to be no clear relationship between total gross income and average rating.<br>
 - To maximize returns on their investment, Microsoft should focus on genres with the highest total gross income, namely Sci-Fi, adventure, animation, and action.
-These genres seem to attract a wide audience, leading to significant theatrical box office earnings.
+These genres seem to attract a wide audience, leading to significant theatrical box office earnings.<br>

 ## Future work
-- Additional investigation is necessary to identify the most optimal time of the year for releasing movies of specific genres.
+- Additional investigation is necessary to identify the most optimal time of the year for releasing movies of specific genres.<br>
 - It would be advantageous to explore whether increasing the production, development, marketing, and advertising budgets of a movie proportionally impacts the total gross income of its genre.
-This analysis could aid in predicting profits based on the budget allocated.
+This analysis could aid in predicting profits based on the budget allocated.<br>
 - Apart from theatre earnings, studios generate revenue from various sources such as home entertainment sales, rentals, television rights, product placement fees, and streaming services.
-Collecting data on these revenue streams and comparing them with theatre earnings is crucial for a better analysis of a movie's overall financial performance.
+Collecting data on these revenue streams and comparing them with theatre earnings is crucial for a better analysis of a movie's overall financial performance.<br>

 ## Repository Structure